fmillion-mnsu/cs403-s23/week3/PRESENTATIONS.md

 * What is a sealed class?
 Give an example of why you might use one.
 Try to come up with at least one other example than the one in this resource guide.
 * What is a sealed method?
 Why might you use one?
 * What is a nested class?
 Does the nested class add any extra functionality, or is it just a syntactic convenience for code readability?
+* Java uses `final` to represent sealed classes.
+How do other languages implement this function if at all?
+*
 Sources to get you started (but please do seek out and use other sources as well!):

 * [sealed modifier](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/sealed) (C# Reference) at Microsoft.